 All You Need To Know About Augmented Reality Testing

 If your business is planning to launch an AR application project, you probably know that there are two crucial activities that will define user satisfaction with the final product.
 The first one is natural and immersive user experience.
-The second one—and the subject of today's story—is quality assurance.
-That said, read on to learn all about the specifics and challenges in augmented reality app testing, illustrated with a case involving Microsoft HoloLens.
+The second one—and the subject of today’s story—is quality assurance.
+That said, read on to learn all about the specifics and challenges in augmented reality app testing, illustrated with a case involving our recent Microsoft HoloLens demo.

 Augmented Reality Testing: Preliminary Work